Splashing time at SC2

 As part of its Corporate Plan, the Council has committed to support carers by improving the services that exist and ensuring young, parent and adult carers are aware of the services and support available to them.

-Details of the Council’s events will be announced in May and more information on Carers Week can be found at www.carersweek.org/about-us/getting-carers-connected
+Details of the Council’s events will be announced soon and more information on Carers Week can be found at www.carersweek.org/about-us/getting-carers-connected

 Have your say!